 705 Conflict and Conflict Resolution: An Inside/Out Class

-Participants must plan to commit the whole afternoon to this class since travel time to and from the prison is required (45 minutes each way from Lewisburg).
+• Classes are being held on Tuesday afternoons and participants must plan to commit the whole afternoon to this class since travel time to and from the prison is required (45 minutes each way from Lewisburg).
 The class runs from 1:30-3:30 p.m. but we must arrive at 1:00 p.m. to allow for processing to enter.
 It also takes us about 20 minutes to get from the classroom in the prison school building to exit the front gate.

 Students will have to complete paperwork about four weeks before the class starts so they can be screened and given official clearance to enter the prison.